Grahp/Website/pages/Chalsed.md

 ## Beliefs

-- Editors are too character based.
+- Editors should not be text-based.
 - Editors are too large.
 - Plugins are bad.